JSubelj/g910-gkey-macro-support/docs/Home.md

 If you have already installed a previous version of the driver and want to upgrade take a look [here](https://github.com/JSubelj/g910-gkey-macro-support/wiki/Upgrading).

 ### Configuration
-Everything about the Configuration you will find [here](https://github.com/JSubelj/g910-gkey-macro-support/wiki/Configuration).
+Everything about the configuration you will find [here](https://github.com/JSubelj/g910-gkey-macro-support/wiki/Configuration).
+For a more advanced configuration limiting the usage of global gkey config, where user set the actions in his/her own environment.
+See [here](https://github.com/JSubelj/g910-gkey-macro-support/wiki/Configuration-strict-user-environment.md)

 ### Troubleshooting
 If you have problems installing or running the driver you can have a look [here](https://github.com/JSubelj/g910-gkey-macro-support/wiki/Troubleshooting).